Tinnitus and Stress: A Strong Connection

 Can stress cause ringing in ears?

-Stress can amplify the perceived loudness and annoyance of ear ringing, making the tinnitus worse.
-Physiological stress can either be from psychological pressure or from bodily stress, such as seen in trauma or infection.
+Stress can amplify the loudness and annoyance of ear ringing, making the tinnitus worse.
+Stress can either be from psychological pressure or from bodily stress (i.e. trauma or infection).
 A person with stress-induced tinnitus may not yet have constant ear ringing.
 Rather, they only hear the ear ringing when they experience stress.

-In people with existing tinnitus, stress is one of the risk factors that can amplify the ear ringing sound, making the tinnitus worse than their typical baseline.
-One study showed that tinnitus patients tend to experience louder and more bothersome tinnitus when they’re feeling stressed [2].
+In people with existing tinnitus, stress can amplify the ear ringing sound, making the tinnitus worse than their typical baseline.
+Research shows that people experience louder and more bothersome tinnitus when they're feeling stressed [2].
+Stress is a leading cause of tinnitus fluctuations.

 How does stress affect the brain?